YTCracker

 Bryce Case Jr. (born August 23, 1982), otherwise known as YTCracker (pronounced "whitey cracker"), is an American rapper from La Mirada, California.
-His stage name derives from having formerly been a computer cracker.
-Case is best known for his contributions to the nerdcore hip hop subculture.
+His stage name derives from having formerly been a black hat hacker.
+Case is best known for his contributions to the hacking community along with nerdcore hip hop subculture.

-During his criminal career, he became known for defacing the webpages of several federal and municipal government websites in the United States, as well as several in private industry at the age of 17.
+During his criminal career, he became known for defacing the webpages of several federal and municipal government websites in the United States, as well as several in the private industry at the age of 17.

 Biography

 Childhood

 Case was born in La Mirada, California, United States.

 He has stated in interviews that he was exposed to computers by his father and mother, learning to program BASIC from age 4.
 From there, his father taught him how to navigate MSDOS and System V. Before long, he was involved in the local bulletin board systems and learning various other programming languages by reading books and examples.

 Case attended William J. Palmer High School in Colorado Springs, dropping out of high school at the age of 17 to focus on a career in the information technology field.
 According to an interview, his stage name is a combination of Yours Truly, a Kourier (delivery person) from the Neal Stephenson cyberpunk novel Snow Crash, and the hacker term Cracker, meaning someone who breaks into computer systems.